lchski/lucascherkewski.com/_newsletters/2025-02-09-388-hair-of-the-dog.md

 For the rest of the weekend, I’ll be either cooking, woodworking, admiring [beautiful chairs](https://duncanellinwood.substack.com/p/ladderback-stick-chair), playing video games, [chuckling at clever posters](https://austinkleon.substack.com/p/4-posters-to-hang-in-your-studio), or watching _Star Trek: Lower Decks_.
 I hope yours is equally as restful—all the best for the week ahead!

 Lucas

+P.S.
+If you’re in Ottawa and would like to go for a skate, send me a note!